Hello! I'm Norman. I'm a designer.

 Here are some of the things I've been doing.

-Prior to that, I've been designing interactive exhibits and experiences at Second Story (now part of Razorfish) as an associate creative director for experience design.
+Previously, I've been designing interactive exhibits and experiences at Second Story (now part of Razorfish) as an associate creative director for experience design.
 In my time there, I led or worked on projects for SFMOMA, the Center for Civil and Human Rights, Gonzaga University, the National Archives, Nike, Holland America Line, and others.

 I've been collecting my thoughts on design, in short.
 Studying design is a passion of mine and I've been taking notes on my wide-ranging reading list.
 Go ahead and copy off my homework at designinshort.com.